Vanke says deal to buy out GLP will help its logistics property business

 1 Min Read

-HONG KONG (Reuters) - China Vanke (2202.HK) 00002.SZ said on Friday it will take part in the $11.6 billion acquisition of Asia's biggest warehouse operator Global Logistic Properties (GLP) (GLPL.SI) by a Chinese private equity consortium.
+HONG KONG, July 14 (Reuters) - China Vanke said on Friday it will take part in the $11.6 billion acquisition of Asia's biggest warehouse operator Global Logistic Properties (GLP) by a Chinese private equity consortium.

 The Chinese developer said in a statement the deal will help its footprint in logistics property and strengthen its influence.
 It plans to co-operate with GLP in business globally.